DavidFRodgers/firstboot/README.md

 ## Overview

 When preparing a virtual machine template, firstboot-sys-client is installed into the template.
 When the template is cloned and run for the first time, firstboot-sys-client connects to the configured server.
-On the server you manually enter the following:

-Hostname, Static IP Address, Gateway, New User Info, an SSH Key, whether to allow passwordless sudo access, and to enable or disable root.
+Firstboot will then configure the client as follows:

+- Sets a new hostname
+- Sets a static IP address and gateway
+- Creates a new user with a password and sudo priviledges
+- Optionally uploads an ssh key to the new user
+- Optionally allows sudo to be run without a password
+- Optionally disables root account

-firstboot-sys-client takes these settings, configures them on the new clone, disables itself and restarts the clone, resulting in a unique Debian instance.
+Firstboot then disables itself and restarts the clone, resulting in a unique Debian instance.

 For security, firstboot creates an SSH tunnel between the server and client for data transfer.